ashutoshkrjha/Cartpole-OpenAI-Tensorflow/README.md

 ## Fun-Side Note:

 I came across this while reading about actor-critic methods as a part of review on Generative Adversarial Networks.
 Turns out Policy Gradient Methods are much better in the continuous space than Q-learning or other value function based methods.

+### Edit:
+Turns out that Policy Gradient Methods seem to be doing well in this case because the number of episodes is quite small and the rewards are being provided continuously.
+In case the rewards were sparse and the number of episodes were high, the technique would fail due to high variance of the algorithm.